mate-academy/devops_todolist_kubernetes_task_4_adding_services/README.md

 # Django ToDo list

+# Before testing you need to apply all manifests
+1. Get into the directory `.infrastructure` using `cd` command
+2. Use `kubectl apply -f namespace.yml`
+3. Use `kubectl apply -f busybox.yml`
+4. Use `kubectl apply -f todoapp-pod.yml`
+5. Use `kubectl apply -f cluster-ip.yml`
+6. Use `kubectl apply -f nodeport.yml`

 ### Testing the application from a busybox container
 1. Use `kubectl -n mateapp exec -it busybox -- sh`
 2. Write the following command in the window that opens `curl http://todoapp.mateapp.svc.cluster.local`